ctriguero/Water/README.md

 **(2.1)** Adjust the size parameters of the membrane and quantity of water molecules in the program:
 - **Membrane size**: Lx=**18**, Ly=**18**, Lz=**14** are integers or scaled to the distance for the minimum energy in the Lennard-Jones potential.
 In our case this is: rm=**3.54575** Angstroms.
 This are in fact the number of membrane atoms in each dimension.
 So the membrane real measure is **60X60X50** Angstroms^3.
 - **Membrane pore**: radius=**10.0** Angstroms.
 This is the pore radius.
 It is chosen to have **20.0** Angstroms of diameter centered in a surface of **60X60** Angstroms^2.
-- **Water molecules**: molecules=**2000**.
+- **Water molecules**: molecules=**4500**.
 This is the number of water molecules to insert.
 For liquid water we want high density (rho=**1.0**) but this introduces unstable configurations and the dynamics could explode.
-In general for this box **2000** molecules gives a good compromise between high density and stability for the initial steps of the dynamics.
-Once the simulation is equilibrated, we can perform an isobaric simulation in order to compress the water to the right density.
+In general for this box **4500** molecules gives a good compromise between high density and stability for the initial steps of the dynamics.
+Once the simulation is equilibrated, we can increase the time step.

 **(2.2)** **Compilation**: The compilation should use the c++ 11 standard: